Jony Ive: Early life and education

 Jonathan Paul Ive was born on 27 February 1967 in Chingford, London, United Kingdom.
-It is stated in multiple sources that Ive was born in Essex but Chingford became part of London in 1965, two years before Ive was born.
-As such Ive is often described as speaking with an Essex accent.
 His father, Michael Ive, was a silversmith who lectured at Middlesex Polytechnic, and his grandfather was an engineer.
-Raised just outside London, Ive attended the Chingford Foundation School and Walton High School in Stafford where he studied sculpture and chemistry.
 While attending secondary school, he was diagnosed with dyslexia.

-According to a March 2014 interview with Time, "It was his teenage love of cars that made Ive decide to become a designer.
-When he left school, he checked out a few car-design courses in London, including one at the Royal College.
-He swiftly changed his mind.
-'The classes were full of students making vroom! vroom! noises as they drew,' he recalls, still horrified."

-Ive decided to study industrial design at Newcastle Polytechnic instead.
-There he was exposed to a form of Germanic design which originated at the Bauhaus.
+Ive was inspired to become a designer by his teenage love of cars.
+He investigated car design courses in London, including one at the Royal College of Art, but was repelled by the students: "The classes were full of students making vroom! vroom! noises as they drew."
+He studied industrial design at Newcastle Polytechnic, where he was introduced to forms of design inspired by the Bauhaus.
 The Bauhaus expressed the idea of only including what is needed into designs.
 This philosophy can be seen in his work with Apple.
 While at Newcastle, some of his designs – including a telephone and a hearing aid – were exhibited at the Design Museum in London.
-He graduated with a first class BA in industrial design in 1989.
+He graduated with a first class Bachelor of Arts in 1989.

-Ive's designs at polytechnic garnered him the RSA Student Design Award, which afforded him a small stipend and a travel expense account to use on a trip to the United States.
-He travelled to Palo Alto, California, where he met various design experts including Robert Brunner – a designer who ran a small consultancy firm that would later join Apple Computer.
-After returning to England six weeks later, Ive interned at product design agency Roberts Weaver Group (his college sponsor) where he impressed executives with a pronounced attention to detail and work ethic.

 Career

+Ive's designs at Polytechnic won the RSA Student Design Award in 1988 and 1989, which gave him a small stipend and travel expense account to use for a trip to the United States.
+He travelled to San Francisco, where he met designers including Robert Brunner, who ran a small consultancy firm that would later join Apple Computer.
+After returning to England six weeks later, Ive interned at the product design agency Roberts Weaver Group (his college sponsor), where he impressed executives with his attention to detail and work ethic.

 Tangerine

-After a year with Roberts Weaver, Ive joined the industrials group at a London startup design agency called Tangerine, located in Hoxton Square.
-He designed a diverse array of products, such as microwave ovens, toilets, drills and toothbrushes.
-However, he became frustrated after he designed a toilet, bidet, and sink for client Ideal Standard, and the company's boss rejected the work, stating that the products were too costly and looked too modern.
-Ive was unhappy working for clients whom he disliked and who had different ideas.
+After a year with Roberts Weaver, Ive joined a London-based design agency, Tangerine, in Hoxton Square.
+He designed a diverse array of products, such as microwave ovens, toilets, drills and toothbrushes for clients including LG and Ideal Standard.
+However, he became frustrated after he designed a toilet, bidet and sink for Ideal Standard, and the company rejected the work, stating that the products were too costly and looked too modern.
+He became unhappy with his clients who had different ideas.

 From 1990 to 1992, Brunner tried to recruit Ive to Apple.
-During this time, Apple became a client of Tangerine, with Ive spearheading the firm's initial PowerBook designs.
+During this time, Apple became a client of Tangerine.
+Ive worked on "Project Juggernaut" for Apple, investigating the future of portable computers and setting the stage for what would become the PowerBook.